maxludden/supergene-v2/books/book10/md/chapter-3131.md

 “Dad, do not leave me behind again.
 I missed you.
 I always want to follow you.”
 Bao’er held Han Sen’s neck.
 She sounded very cute.

 Han Sen looked hurt.
 He rubbed Bao’er’s head and said, “In the future, I will always be with you.
 We will not be separated again.
 By the way, how are Littleflower and Ling’er?
-Is your
+Is your mom okay?”

-mom OK?”

 Bao’er nodded.
 “They are fine.
 I told Mom and my brother and sister that you will be fine too.
 Mom is waiting for you to go home.”